Skip to content

-200 Degrees Guide on Taste Notes
+200 Degrees' Guide to Taste Notes

 When shopping for coffee you might notice the appearance of “taste notes” in the product description or on the packaging.
 Here you’ll find various food words and phrases bandied about, like “creamy caramel”, “floral overtones” and “hints of citrus”.
 What the heck does that all mean?
 Surely coffee tastes like… coffee?